You are here

 Several types of ALDs are available to improve sound transmission for people with hearing loss.
 Some are designed for large facilities such as classrooms, theaters, places of worship, and airports.
 Other types are intended for personal use in small settings and for one-on-one conversations.
 All can be used with or without hearing aids or a cochlear implant.
 ALD systems for large facilities include hearing loop systems, frequency-modulated (FM) systems, and infrared systems.

-This logo informs people that a public
+This logo informs people that a public area is looped.

 Hearing loop (or induction loop) systems use electromagnetic energy to transmit sound.
 A hearing loop system involves four parts: